-- one, two or three pacing lead(s) to the heart
+- and one, two or three current conductor(s) to the heart

 You will be admitted to the Cardiology Department.
-You need to have fasted: that means at least two hours for clear fluids (only water, tea and coffee), at least six hours for a light meal and dairy products and at least eight hours for a regular meal.
+You need to be fasting: that means at least two hours for clear fluids (only water, tea and coffee), at least six hours for a light meal and dairy products and at least eight hours for a regular meal.
 Medication may be taken as agreed with the physician.

-You will be given a surgical gown to wear.
+You will be given a surgical gown.
 If no recent laboratory results are available, blood samples may be collected.
-The nurse places an IV line in your arm to administer medication later.
+The nurse will place an IV line in your arm to administer medication later.

-You take place on the examination table.
+You will be placed on the treatment table.
 Adhesive electrodes are placed to monitor your heart rhythm.
 You will be given antibiotics through the IV drip as protection against infection.
 An area of skin on the left shoulder measuring 10 by 10 cm is shaved and disinfected, and adhesive sterile sheets are placed around it.
 A local anaesthetic is injected to numb the skin and the underlying subcutaneous tissue.

-The physician makes a 4-mm small incision.
+The physician will make a small incision measuring 4 cm.
 A small vein between your shoulder muscles will be located so that the pacing wires can be guided to the heart.
 For the third pacing lead, the physician opens a larger vein under the collar bone.
 The electrodes are placed in the right heart cavities and the contacts are checked for quality.
 Once the pacing leads are secured, a space is created under the skin near the shoulder for the pacemaker or defibrillator.
 The skin is closed with absorbable sutures and the wound is covered with a plaster.
 The procedure takes approximately one hour.
 If all checks of the device are found to be in order the next day, you may go home.

 To prevent infection, the plaster will stay in place for a few days.
 Do not shower or bathe in the first week.
-Avoid too much movement of the shoulder girdle.
+Avoid excessive movement of the shoulder girdle.

-- Local bruising is possible but does generally not require much looking after.
+- Local bleeding is possible, but usually does not require much care.

 - While opening the deep vein, the lung may be accidentally punctured, resulting in a collapsed lung.
 Radiography is therefore always performed after the procedure to detect this.

-- In spite of all precautions, the wound may seldomly become infected.
+- In spite of all precautions, very rarely the wound may become infected.
 In this case, antibiotics sometimes have to be administered and/or the device removed.
-In the first weeks after the procedure the electrodes may migrate, which will necessitate another procedure.
+In the first weeks after the procedure, the electrodes may migrate, which will necessitate another procedure.

 Supervising author: Dr Provenier Frank